rit-sse/governing-docs/constitution.md

 #### Rights
 Temporary members of the SSE are not permitted to participate in votes, elections, or petitions.
-These members shall not be included in any count of the Society’s members for the purposes of voting, elections, or petitions.
+These members shall not be included in any count of the Society's members for the purposes of voting, elections, or petitions.
 All other rights shall be determined by the Primary Officers.

 #### Requirements